enhance-dev/enhance.dev/app/docs/md/elements/index.md

   - "Simon Willison's walk-through": https://til.simonwillison.net/web-components/understanding-single-file-web-component
 ---

-Components are a cornerstore of modern web frameworks.
+Components are a cornerstone of modern web frameworks.
 Typically, these components emphasize colocation of concerns (content, styling, and functionality) while also enabling ease of reuse.
 However, most frameworks require you to learn a non-standard dialect in order to use those components.

 Enhance Elements are designed to offer these same benefits without the requirement of learning a new syntax.
 They can be authored using the HTML, CSS, and JavaScript you already know and love.